breatheco-de/exercise-postcard/.learn/exercises/02-create-index/README.md

 1. Please create a file called `index.html` on the root of the project, be very carefull because the name of the file has to be exact.

-2. Click on the **test** button `✔` on the top of the screen to validate that you have successfully created the file.
+Click on the `next ➡` button on the top right corner of the screen ↗ when you are ready to continue.